jakeogh/dnsgate/README.md

 echo 'address=/.google.com/127.0.0.1' >> /etc/dnsmasq.conf
 ```

-Said another way, conventional `/etc/hosts` blocking can't use wildcards * and therefore requires the user to keep track of each subdomain/tld combination they want to block.
+Said another way, conventional `/etc/hosts` blocking can't use wildcards (*) and therefore requires the user to keep track of each subdomain / domain combination they want to block.
 This is not necessarily a problem.
-Even if you don't use dnsmasq, other people `[1]` keep track of the subdomains for you.
-If you want to block a specific domain completely use dnsmasq.
+Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you.
+If you want to block a specific domain completely, use dnsmasq.

 With `--format=dnsmasq` the `--block-at-tld` option blocks domains at their TLD, removing the need to manually specify/track specific subdomains. `--block-at-tld` may block TLD's you want to use, so use it with `--whitelist`.